Skip to content

 You’ll find two main series of ARS notes in use today:

-- The more recent 4th series has a vertical design and showcases native animals found across Argentina, reflecting the country’s biodiversity.
+• The more recent 4th series features a vertical design and showcases native animals found throughout Argentina, reflecting the country’s rich biodiversity.

 Both series are part of the moneda nacional, or national currency, and are issued by the Banco Central de la República Argentina, the nation’s central bank.